Jenni Hermoso: Tyresö FF (2013)

-In 2013, Hermoso left Rayo to join Tyresö FF of the Swedish Damallsvenskan for the 2013 season.
-Tyresö was Hermoso's first venture outside of Spain, and the first time she was able to play football as a professional.
+After leaving Rayo Vallecano, Hermoso signed with the Swedish club Tyresö FF for the 2013 season.
+The move to Sweden was Hermoso's first time playing football outside of Spain.

-Hermoso debuted with Tyresö in the Champions League on 9 October against Paris Saint-Germain, where she entered as a substitute for Caroline Graham Hansen.
-She then played two other Champions League matches with the club, the second against PSG and another against Fortuna Hjørring.
-Hermoso left the club in December having scored 6 goals in 20 league matches.
+Hermoso debuted with Tyresö in the Champions League on 9 October against Paris Saint-Germain (PSG).
+She then played two other Champions League matches with the club, one against PSG and another against Fortuna Hjørring.
+Hermoso left the club in December after scoring 6 goals in 20 league matches.
 Tyresö would end up being runners-up in the Damallsvenskan and runners-up in the Champions League.

 FC Barcelona (2014–2017)

 2013–14 season

-At the end of the 2013 Damallsvenskan season, Hermoso contacted then-coach Xavi Llorens to play for FC Barcelona Femení.
-In January 2014, Hermoso left Tyresö FF to join Barcelona.
-She signed with a 6-month contract to continue to the end of the 2013–14 season.
+At the end of the 2013 Damallsvenskan season, Hermoso contacted then-coach Xavi Llorens about playing for FC Barcelona Femení.
+In January 2014, she joined Barcelona on a 6-month contract.
 On 12 April 2014, Hermoso scored Barcelona's third and final goal in a match against Atlético Madrid, which clinched the club's third league title.
 On 21 June, Hermoso started the 2014 Copa de la Reina final against Athletic Club Femenino, which went to a penalty shootout after being tied 1–1 in extra time.
-Hermoso converted her penalty, Barcelona's fourth out of five, and won her first Copa de la Reina trophy.
+Hermoso scored her penalty kick and won her first Copa de la Reina trophy.

 2014–15 season

-Hermoso was cup-tied with Tyresö for the 2013–14 UEFA Women's Champions League season, and wasn't able to make her debut with Barcelona in the competition until the 2014–15 season.
-She did so in the Round of 32 against SK Slavia Prague.

-On 22 April 2015, Hermoso won her second league title with Barcelona and her third overall.
+Hermoso was cup-tied with Tyresö for the 2013–14 UEFA Women's Champions League season, and was unable to make her debut with Barcelona in the competition until the 2014–15 season.
+On 22 April 2015, Hermoso won her second Spanish league title with Barcelona and her third overall.

 2015–16 season

 In her second full season at the club, Hermoso moved farther up the pitch to play as a false 9.
-In doing so, Hermoso began a prolific goalscoring career.
-She scored her first goal for Barcelona in the Champions League in the Round of 32 return leg against Kazakh side BIIK Kazygurt.

-Barcelona made it to the 2016 Copa de la Reina final against Atlético Madrid.
-Hermoso scored 2 goals and nearly completed a comeback from 3–0, but Barcelona failed to score another and the match ended 3–2 in favor of Atlético.
-At the end of the season, Hermoso earned her first ever Pichichi title by scoring 24 goals in the league.
+In her new position, she began to develop into a prolific goalscorer.
+She scored her first Champions League goal for Barcelona against the Kazakh team BIIK Kazygurt.
+In the 2016 Copa de la Reina final against Atlético Madrid, Hermoso scored two goals as Barcelona was defeated 3–2.
+At the end of the league season, Hermoso earned her first Pichichi title after scoring 24 goals.